 This allows me to attach the neck strap hook to the ring with my other hand.

 Next we’re going to adjust the height of the neckstrap until the top of the mouthpiece comes right up to our top teeth while standing up straight.
 If you haven’t done so already, take your mouthpiece cap off.
 We don’t want to incline our head or neck at all downward.
 Use the neckstrap to bring the instrument to you so that you can maintain good posture.

-Let’s start with the right hand.
+Let’s start with the right hand position.
 Place your right thumb under the thumb hook and then place your index middle and ring finger onto the three key pearls opposite.
 Your little finger will rest on the E-flat key.

 The right thumb is not meant to bear the weight of the instrument.
 That’s the job of the neck strap.
 This thumb is just stabilizing the instrument.

-For the left hand, start by placing your thumb on the thumb rest so that the tip can pivot in order to action the octave key with minimal movement.
+For the left hand position, start by placing your thumb on the thumb rest so that the tip can pivot in order to action the octave key with minimal movement.

 It’s a little more complicated on the other side since we have more buttons than fingers.
-Most saxophones will have 4 or 5 key pearls and you’re going to want to place your index, middle and ring finger on three of the larger ones, skipping over the smaller one for now.
+Most saxophones will have 4 or 5 key pearls.
+You’re going to want to place your index, middle and ring finger on three of the larger ones, skipping over the smaller one for now.
 Your little finger is going to rest on the G sharp key.

-There is an additional key above the index finger as you can see in the video.
+There is an additional key above the index finger.
 On some saxophones there will be a key pearl on it which may be confusing.
 Just make sure that the one smaller key pearl is between your index and middle fingers and you’ll be alright.

 Fine Tuning the Setup Before Playing